MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 # Flat Price Assistant

-Accurate price predictions for flat rents and house buys in Würzburg are crucial.
-They enable informed decision making, aid budget planning, support market analysis, ensure fair transactions, and reduce information asymmetry.
-Price predictions play a crucial role in facilitating well-informed choices and efficient transactions in Würzburg's real estate market.
+Accurate price predictions play a vital role when considering renting an apartment or purchasing a house in Würzburg.
+It is essential for tenants to determine if they are paying a reasonable amount, and for landlords to establish fair market prices based on the specific features of the property.
 To develop an ML system to enable this, we followed a structured process.
-First a dataset was gathered  [data extraction & preprocessing](#data-extraction--preprocessing) section.
-Next, we conducted [exploratory data analysis](#exploratory-data-analysis) and performed [feature engineering](#feature-engineering) to prepare the dataset for modeling.
+First, a dataset was collected [data extraction & preprocessing](#data-extraction--preprocessing).
+Next, we performed [exploratory data analysis](#exploratory-data-analysis) and [feature engineering](#feature-engineering) to prepare the dataset for modelling.
 We then proceeded to train and compare different models and settings.
 The comparisons were documented and tracked using MLFlow (see [here](#modelling)).
-Once we selected the best model, we deployed it to the cloud for scalability and accessibility.
-The deployment process is described under [Architecture & Model Deployment](#architecture-and-model-deployment).
+Once we selected the best model, we deployed it in the cloud for scalability and accessibility.
+The deployment process is described in [Architecture & Model Deployment](#architecture-and-model-deployment).
 Finally, we developed a [frontend](#frontend-application) application to provide an intuitive user interface for interacting with the ML system.

 ## Data Extraction & Preprocessing

 ### Data Extraction
-To create our dataset, we first scrapped the current rental offers using [Apify](https://apify.com/).
+To create our dataset, we first scraped the current rental offers using [Apify](https://apify.com/).
 This involved extracting rental offers for flats from the website [immowelt](https://www.immowelt.de/).
 You can find our code, to scrap the data in this [folder](https://github.com/MichaelSeitz98/enterprise-ai-project/tree/main/immowelt_price_guide/scrape_and_preprocess).
-We extracted the raw data and stored it in a [Excel file](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/data/flats_to_rent_wue_preprocessed_combined.xlsx).
+We extracted the raw data and stored it in an [Excel file](https://github.com/MichaelSeitz98/enterprise-ai-project/blob/main/immowelt_price_guide/data/flats_to_rent_wue_preprocessed_combined.xlsx).

 ### Exploratory Data Analysis
-An exploratory data analysis was conducted using `ydata-profiling` to generate insights about the distribution of the extracted dataset.
-The analysis focused on the flat rent data set, and the results can be accessed publically via the following links.
+Exploratory data analysis was carried out using `ydata profiling` to gain insight into the distribution of the extracted dataset.
+The analysis focused on the dataset of dwelling rents and the results are publicly available via the following links.

 [EDA: basic dataset of flats to rent in Würzburg](https://michaelseitz98.github.io/enterprise-ai-project/eda-wue-rent-all.html)